pylint-dev/pylint/doc/faq.rst

 * ".pylint.d" directory in the current directory

-3.3 How do I find the option name (for pylintrc) corresponding to a specific command line option?
+3.3 How do I find the option name corresponding to a specific command line option?
 --------------------------------------------------------------------------------------------------------

-You can generate a sample pylintrc file with --generate-rcfile Every option present on the command line before this will be included in the rc file
+You can generate a sample configuration file with ``--generate-toml-config``.
+Every option present on the command line before this will be included in the toml file

 For example::

-    pylint --disable=bare-except,invalid-name --class-rgx='[A-Z][a-z]+' --generate-rcfile
+    pylint --disable=bare-except,invalid-name --class-rgx='[A-Z][a-z]+' --generate-toml-config

 3.4 I'd rather not run Pylint from the command line.
 Can I integrate it with my editor?
 ---------------------------------------------------------------------------------------